These Hidden Things in Your Home May Be a Fire Hazard

 They’ll keep you warm, but they come with a hidden danger.
 As the fall heating season kicks into gear, more people look to supplemental heating sources to keep the chill away.
 Space heaters are a common source homeowners turn to bring the temperature up.
 But, keep them at least three feet away from clothing, draperies, bedding, furniture and stuffed animals as they have the potential to catch fire.

 Every year people die because their smoke detectors didn’t go off during a fire.
 That’s usually because the batteries were dead (or had been removed to stop false alarms) or the detector was past its useful life or was located where occupants couldn’t hear the alarm.
-See how to check your smoke detector and why you need to write the date on your smoke detector.
+Be sure to check your smoke detector regularly, and consider writing the “last-checked” date on it.

-A towel or curtains hanging too close to an unattended stove can ignite.
+A towel or curtains hanging too close to an unattended stove is a fire hazard.
 The statistics: Cooking fires cause 23 percent of home fires and nine percent of deaths.
 The grease in an unattended frying pan catches on fire and ignites nearby combustibles, which in turn ignite curtains, cabinets or anything else in the vicinity.

 Potential Extension Cord Fire

 Overloaded extension cords, bad connections and other careless use of electrical devices can melt wire insulation and cause a fire.
 The statistics: Electrical equipment causes nine percent of home fires and ten percent of deaths.
 Overloaded extension cords, hidden electrical shorts, bad connections, and oversized bulbs and fixtures can ignite nearby combustibles and burn down your house.